Parameters

 Multimedia Files

-When a user shares an image, video, audio or file the action will receive a collection of media elements:
+When a user sends an image, video, audio, or file to the bot, the code action receives a collection of media files.

 // User shares an image